Skip to main content

 Also for: Playstation 2, Playstation 3, Xbox One

 Finally, as I plow through the history of the Kingdom Hearts series, I feel like I’m getting my money’s worth.
-In the months leading up to this entry, I’ve endured two games of mediocre to outright poor quality—the original PS2 classic Kingdom Hearts and Kingdom Hearts: Re:Chain of Memories—as well as a purely cinematic retelling of past events in the Kingdom Hearts: 358/2 Days “movie.”
+In the months leading up to this entry, I’ve endured two games of mediocre to outright poor quality—the original PS2 classic Kingdom Hearts and Kingdom Hearts: Re:Chain of Memories—as well as a crappy cinematic retelling of past events in the Kingdom Hearts: 358/2 Days “movie.”

 In several crucial ways, Kingdom Hearts II: Final Mix succeeds where its predecessors failed.
-It paces its emotional highs and lows far more effectively, keeping my interest alive despite a confusing—and let’s be honest, often downright bad—story.
+It paces its emotional highs and lows far more effectively, keeping my interest alive despite a confusing - and let’s be honest, often downright bad - story.
 More importantly, it addresses most of the flaws in controls and level design, resulting in a game that’s finally frictionless and enjoyable to play.

 Like a traditional JRPG, the experience blends exploration, combat, and mini-games into a melodramatic overarching narrative.
 Once again, you control keyblade-wielding boy Sora on a journey through Disney-themed worlds, accompanied by royal knight Goofy and court wizard Donald Duck.
 Sora searches for his lost friends Riku and Kairi, as well as Mickey Mouse, the absent king of Disney Castle.
 Darkness threatens every world they visit, and Sora must seal it away using the power of the keyblade.